 The Queen’s Legacy in Hawaii

 Queen Liliuokalani never regained her throne.
-With Hawaii as a U.S. territory, the sugar planters who overthrew the Hawaiian monarchy paid lower taxes.
+With Hawaii as an American territory, the sugar planters who overthrew the Hawaiian monarchy paid lower taxes.
 Liliuokalani withdrew from public life and died of a stroke in 1917.

 To this day, Liliuokalani remains the last sovereign of the Hawaiian kingdom.